 Important points to know

 - You can use this feature for both mass emails and individual emails.
-If you’ve been using another Gmail tool for follow-ups to your individual person-to-person emails, you can use GMass instead.
+If you’ve been using another Gmail tool, like Rebump, for follow-ups to your individual personal emails, you can eliminate that tool and use GMass instead.

-- You can choose whether the automatic follow-up is based on recipients opening or replying.
+- You can choose whether the automatic follow-up is based on recipients opening or replying or clicking.
 If you choose “Didn’t Open” as your follow-up action, fewer follow-ups will be sent, because you will almost always have more Opens than you will Replies.
 If you choose “Didn’t Reply” as your action, more follow-ups will be sent.

 - Use the power of this feature sparingly.
 You likely don’t want to configure auto follow-ups with every campaign you send.
 This will cause your recipients to get additional emails from you, and you should only use this feature on emails to people where you genuinely want a reply.